Sugar: Sugar beet

-In 2022, global production of sugar beets was 260 million tonnes, led by Russia with 18.8% of the world total (table).
+In 2022 global production of sugar beets was 260 million tonnes, led by Russia with 18.8% of the world total (table).

 Sugar beet became a major source of sugar in the 19th century when methods for extracting the sugar became available.
 It is a biennial plant, a cultivated variety of Beta vulgaris in the family Amaranthaceae, the tuberous root of which contains a high proportion of sucrose.
 It is cultivated as a root crop in temperate regions with adequate rainfall and requires a fertile soil.
 The crop is harvested mechanically in the autumn and the crown of leaves and excess soil removed.
 The roots do not deteriorate rapidly and may be left in the field for some weeks before being transported to the processing plant where the crop is washed and sliced, and the sugar extracted by diffusion.
 Milk of lime is added to the raw juice with calcium carbonate.
 After water is evaporated by boiling the syrup under a vacuum, the syrup is cooled and seeded with sugar crystals.
-The white sugar that crystallizes can be separated in a centrifuge and dried, requiring no further refining.
+The white sugar that crystallises can be separated in a centrifuge and dried, requiring no further refining.

 Refining

 Refined sugar is made from raw sugar that has undergone a refining process to remove the molasses.
 Raw sugar is sucrose which is extracted from sugarcane or sugar beet.
 While raw sugar can be consumed, the refining process removes unwanted tastes and results in refined sugar or white sugar.

 The sugar may be transported in bulk to the country where it will be used and the refining process often takes place there.
 The first stage is known as affination and involves immersing the sugar crystals in a concentrated syrup that softens and removes the sticky brown coating without dissolving them.
 The crystals are then separated from the liquor and dissolved in water.
 The resulting syrup is treated either by a carbonatation or by a phosphatation process.
 Both involve the precipitation of a fine solid in the syrup and when this is filtered out, many of the impurities are removed at the same time.
-Removal of color is achieved by using either a granular activated carbon or an ion-exchange resin.
-The sugar syrup is concentrated by boiling and then cooled and seeded with sugar crystals, causing the sugar to crystallize out.
+Removal of colour is achieved by using either a granular activated carbon or an ion-exchange resin.
+The sugar syrup is concentrated by boiling and then cooled and seeded with sugar crystals, causing the sugar to crystallise out.
 The liquor is spun off in a centrifuge and the white crystals are dried in hot air and ready to be packaged or used.
 The surplus liquor is made into refiners' molasses.

 The International Commission for Uniform Methods of Sugar Analysis sets standards for the measurement of the purity of refined sugar, known as ICUMSA numbers; lower numbers indicate a higher level of purity in the refined sugar.

 Refined sugar is widely used for industrial needs for higher quality.
 Refined sugar is purer (ICUMSA below 300) than raw sugar (ICUMSA over 1,500).
-The level of purity associated with the colors of sugar, expressed by standard number ICUMSA, the smaller ICUMSA numbers indicate the higher purity of sugar.
+The level of purity associated with the colours of sugar, expressed by standard number ICUMSA, the smaller ICUMSA numbers indicate the higher purity of sugar.